What is it?

 Here is a animation of the values before the diagonals are warped, and after they get warped.
 As you can see, many of the central values are left completely unchanged, giving a smoother, and more original feel across the majority of the stick range:

-Since the Raphnet GameCube to N64 adapter is a very popular adapter, I decided to include a mapping identical to their version 2.0 stick mapping in addition to my own.
-This is selectable via a switch on the side of the adapter.
+Since the Raphnet GameCube to N64 adapter is a very popular adapter, I decided to include 3 mappings identical to those stick mappings in addition to my own.
+This is selectable from the adapter menu.

-For reference, here are the same GameCube plots as before, but after being warped by the Raphnet mapping:
+To compare, here are the same GameCube plots as before, but after being warped by the Raphnet V2.0 mapping:

 It is personal preference which mapping you choose, and I decided to include it to give people the choice.
 However, in my opinion, there are a few reasons why their mapping isn't the better of the two: